ACT UP Demonstrations on Wall Street

 History

 By the late 1980s, the AIDS epidemic had impacted the lives of hundreds of thousands of people globally.
 New York City’s LGBT community was among the hardest hit.
 Government inaction and public apathy and hysteria prompted activist Larry Kramer’s impassioned speech on March 10, 1987, at the Lesbian and Gay Community Services Center (now the LGBT Community Center) in Greenwich Village.
 As a result, two days later, the AIDS Coalition to Unleash Power (ACT UP), a political action group that sought to affect change and bring widespread attention to the AIDS crisis, formed.
-“Silence = Death,” which became its motto and was used in a lot of its imagery, was adopted from the iconic poster designed in 1986 by the Silence=Death Project, which later became Gran Fury, an activist art collective formed within ACT UP in January 1988.
+“Silence = Death,” which became its motto and was used in a lot of its imagery, was adopted from the iconic poster designed in 1986 by the Silence=Death Project, a New York City activist art collective.

 The group’s first (and ongoing) target was the pharmaceutical industry, which was profiteering from the AIDS crisis by selling drugs that most people living with HIV/AIDS could not afford.
 ACT UP also accused the industry of not doing research to find a cure or better treatments for AIDS.
 Four demonstrations took place on Wall Street, the world’s leading financial center and home to the New York Stock Exchange, in the 1980s and 1990s.